Private equity slump hinders France in growth struggle

 There are some signs of life on the private equity market, but they are chiefly for companies whose growth prospects are driven by markets outside France.

-PAI Partners on Monday agreed to buy Britain's R&R Ice Cream from rival Oaktree Capital in a deal worth about 850 million euros ($1.1 billion).
+PAI Partners on Monday agreed to buy Britain's R&R Ice Cream from rival Oaktree Capital in a deal worth about 850 million euros.
 Fashion brands Sandro, Maje and Claudi Pierlot were snapped up by KKR (KKR.N) after a hard-fought auction earlier this year driven by their potential for international expansion.

 "The French market offers tempting brands (in the luxury area, for example) whose growth is geared toward markets outside of Europe," said a London-based banker, cautioning that: